blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Creating Links

-The Link Functions will be updated to handle Link Types, removing the `path` fields and instead using the URI of the Link Type.
+The Link Functions will be updated to handle Link Types, removing the `path` fields and instead use the URI of the Link Type.

 ### Block Schemas